JMiguelRegaladoN/linux-env-validador/README.md

 # linux-env-validador

-To ensure your environment is properly configured, run in your system:
+# Setup

+The environment will fail if permissions are not corrected.

+Run:

-chmod -R 777 /home
+chmod -R 755 /home

+Without this step, validation will not pass.